 Thanks to the grace and generosity of Brendan's family and friends, Irish Night is also the principal fund-raiser for both Brendan's own Central Catholic Crew and for Oakland Catholic Rowing.
 Irish Night allows Central Catholic Crew and Oakland Catholic Rowing to purchase new rowing shells and oars each year to accommodate their growing programs and replace aging equipment.

-Now, Irish Night is in its twenty-second year, and over the past 20 years, Irish Night has raised more than $425,000 for Central Catholic Crew and Oakland Catholic Rowing.
+Now, Irish Night is in its twenty-third year, and over the past 20+ years, Irish Night has raised more than $500,000 for Central Catholic Crew and Oakland Catholic Rowing.

 Irish Night—Row On for Brendan is a proud tradition that allows Central Catholic Crew and Oakland Catholic Rowing to continue to form lasting influences in the lives of the young men and women they train.